 The Stage 1 validation for the L2SMA soil moisture is a comparison of retrievals at 3 km with ground-based observations that have been verified as providing a spatial average of soil moisture at the same scale.
+Complete details of the validation results are available at [8].
 The list of the CVS is provided in Table 1.
 Each CVS comparison is carefully reviewed and discussed by the L2SMA Team and Cal/Val Partners.
 All sites are then compiled to summarize the metrics and compute the overall performance shown in Table 6.
 The assessment results incorporate the following perspectives: